Ben Cousins: 2018 charges, 2019 plea

-Cousins was released from prison in January 2018.
-As part of his parole conditions, Cousins began part-time work in the West Coast Eagles' community and game development department, but he abruptly left the job in April 2018.
-In August 2018, he was arrested and charged with multiple offences, including drug possession, making threats and breaking a violence restraining order.
-He was released on bail in April 2019.
+As part of his parole conditions, Cousins began part-time work in the West Coast Eagles' community and game development department after his January 2018 release, but he abruptly left the job in April 2018.
+On 22 August 2018, he was arrested in Canning Vale and charged with 16 offences, including aggravated burglary, aggravated stalking, threatening to harm Tinecheff and possession of methamphetamine with intent to sell or supply.
+At a bail hearing before Magistrate Andrew Maughan at Armadale Magistrates Court, prosecutors alleged that Cousins had threatened Tinecheff and had got into a car with her while holding a screwdriver; bail was refused.
+He was granted bail in April 2019.